 2. Do keyword research

-If you want to properly target your audience, you should do keyword research to understand what keywords your customers are looking for.
+If you want to properly target your audience, you should do keyword research to understand which keywords your customers are looking for.

 You can use other free tools like Keywordtool.io or KeywordsFX to come up with a list of keywords that can provide great results because of high traffic and low competition.